 – The step-parent relationship seems more fraught to me if the first spouse is still living.
 For example, I don’t have to think about how my relationship with Roger might affect my relationship with my father.

 How about you?
 Do you have step-relationships in your life?
-What are they like?
+What is step-parenting like in your home?
 Do any of my observations ring true for you?
 Or have your experiences been totally different?
 I’m especially curious about the step-grandparent observation — do you drop the ‘step’ for your grandparents too?

 P.S. — Still processing thoughts about election results — and then saw that Sessions was fired!
 What a week.